 Stern delivers education and engagement beyond the classroom

-- Stern Consulting Corps (SCC) - Since its inception in 2002, the Stern Consulting Corps (SCC) has partnered thousands of students with prominent non-profit and for-profit organizations to help make a lasting business-driven impact.
-SCC students learn how to solve complex business problems, from problem definition to final client presentation, while simultaneously working on their live consulting project.
-This hands-on experiential learning opportunity allows students to work in teams to tackle a critical business issue or opportunity while applying the skills, tools and frameworks they are learning in the classroom.
+- Stern Consulting Corps - The Stern Consulting Corps (SCC) is a hands-on experiential learning opportunity that allows students to work in teams to tackle a business issue or opportunity for a client while applying in real time the key steps of the consulting process and the core MBA skills they are learning in the classroom.

 - Stern Signature Projects - Stern Signature Projects provide specifically tailored opportunities for students to extend their MBA education beyond the classroom by deepening their understanding and engagement with a specific subject, idea and/or industry.
 Past Stern Signature Project teams have partnered with leading NYU faculty on cutting-edge research to help solve real world problems and supported entrepreneurs domestically and in developing countries across a range of industries.
 Stern Signature Projects offer a tremendous opportunity for students to take even greater personal ownership of their educational and professional development at Stern.

 - Board Fellows Program - Select second-year MBA students serve on the boards of NYC-based nonprofit organizations for nine-month fellowships.
 Fellows act as non-voting members, work on committees and complete a strategic project for the board.
 Board Fellows partners have included the Alzheimer's Association of New York, The Fresh Air Fund and Grow NYC.